sematext/docs/docs/tracing/database-operations.md

+title: Database Operations
+description: Detailed insight report into operations about various data stores such as Solr, Elasticsearch or any backend with which your application communicates using SQL - MySQL, Apache Cassandra (CQL), Apache Phoenix, Drill, Impala, and any other backend apps talk to via JDBC

 Database Operations reports provide detailed insight (details further below) into operations about various data stores - this includes operations executed against Solr or Elasticsearch clusters, as well as